ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 **Data Integrity Validation:**

-Following the import, we conducted data integrity checks by querying the table.
-This step is crucial for ensuring that the imported data is accurate and properly formatted, reflecting true associations between requests and drivers.
+Following the import, the data integrity query checks are performed on the table.
+This step is crucial for ensuring that the imported data is accurate and properly formatted.

 **Considerations and Rationale:**

-1.The STRING data type for identifiers provides the flexibility to handle alphanumeric data which is often used in real-world applications for IDs.
+1.The STRING format data-type is specified for identifiers.
+This allows flexibility to handle alphanumeric data which is often used in real-world applications for IDs.

 2.The BOOLEAN type for the is_accepted field allows us to store true/false values effectively, representing whether a driver has accepted a request.